Arithmetic D-modules on locally noetherian formal schemes: Stratifications

-reducing to the identity on the diagonal and satisfying the cocycle condition; this defines the notion of an $m$-PD-structure on the $\O_\cX$-module $M$.
-Suppose, in fact that $M$ is a $\niv{\D}{m}_{X/\cS}$ such that $M/JM$ arises from an $m$-PD-stratification $\chi_J$ for all $J$.
-Since a left $\niv{\D}{m}_{X/\cS}$-module structure arises from at most one $m$-PD-stratification on an $\O_{X_J}$-module, the various $\chi_J$ of the $M/JM$ for variable $J$ must all be compatible, and then $\chi=\liminv_J\chi_J$ has the required properties.
-Conversely an isomorphism \ref{eq:m-HPD-stratification-limit} induces $m$-PD-stratifications of $M/JM$ for all $J$, all of which correspond to the same left $\niv{\D}{m}_{X/\cS}$-module structure.
+\begin{prop} The category of topologically quasi-nilpotent left $\niv\D m_{X_J/\cS}$-modules is equivalent to the category of $\O_{X_J}$-modules endowed with an $m$-HPD-stratification. \nodemo \end{prop} \begin{demo} If $M$ is topologically quasi-nilpotent (and in particular pro-quasi\-coherent), $M/JM$ is quasi-nilpotent for all $J$, whence an $m$-HPD-stra\-ti\-fi\-cation $\chi_J$ for all $J$.
+Since a left $\niv{\D}{m}_{X/\cS}$-module structure arises from at most one $m$-HPD-stratification on an $\O_{X_J}$-module, the various $\chi_J$ of the $M/JM$ for variable $J$ must all be compatible, and then $\chi=\liminv_J\chi_J$ has the required properties.
+Conversely an isomorphism \ref{eq:m-HPD-stratification-limit} induces $m$-HPD-stratifications of $M/JM$ for all $J$, all of which correspond to the same left $\niv{\D}{m}_{X/\cS}$-module structure. \end{demo}

+As in the smooth case, the main interest of (topological) quasi-nilpotence is the following invariance property.